opophehu/traffic_congestion_anomaly_detection/README.md

 ![ProjImage](https://steam-discount-predictor.s3-us-west-2.amazonaws.com/static/p5.jpg)

-A data science project aimed at understanding traffic congestions in terms of duration and its anomalies primarily in WA state, but scalable.
+A data science project aimed at understanding traffic congestions in terms of duration and its anomalies primarily in WA state.
+Pipelines are built to be but scalable to all of US.

 The project is twofold: a regression model to predict the duration of congestion if it happens, leading into a anomaly detector to see if early intervention is necessary.